Trailblazer (monorail): Service and operations

-A 51-passenger vehicle—named Trailblazer—was built of light blue fiberglass and powered by two Packard 352 gasoline engines.
-A two-man crew operated the system with the driver sitting above the passenger compartment atop one of two bogies.
-Trailblazer was supported by 30 ft high inverted J-shaped steel towers spaced 100 ft apart.
-The suspended vehicle ran 18 ft above the ground on pneumatic tires with a maximum speed of 10 mph; however, the system at Fair Park was limited by the acceleration possible between stations.
+A 51-passenger vehicle—named Trailblazer—was built of light-blue fiberglass and powered by two Packard 352 gasoline engines.
+A two-man crew operated the system, with the driver sitting above the passenger compartment atop one of two bogies.
+Trailblazer was supported by 30 ft-high inverted J-shaped steel towers spaced 100 ft apart.
+The suspended vehicle ran 18 ft above the ground on pneumatic tires with a maximum speed of 10 mph, but the speed of the system at Fair Park was limited by the acceleration possible between stations.

-The monorail operated for several years during the State Fair of Texas and year-round on weekends.
-The system became a showcase of transportation technology for Dallas and Monorail, Inc, attracting the attention of urban planners and city leaders from around the world.
-Thirty months after installation, the system had attracted 50,000 riders; by the end of its life, it had carried over 1,000,000 people.
+The monorail operated for several years during the State Fair of Texas, and year-round on weekends.
+The system became a showcase of transportation technology for Dallas and for Monorail, Inc, attracting the attention of urban planners and city leaders from around the world.
+Thirty months after installation, the system had attracted 50,000 riders and, by the end of its life, it had carried over 1,000,000 people.

 In April 1958, a small fire caused the evacuation of Trailblazer, but the six passengers and two crew members escaped unharmed.

-The system was closed in 1964 due to diminishing novelty and maintenance, being replaced by the Swiss Sky Ride.
-The track was dismantled and the vehicle was scheduled to retire to the Goodell Monorail Museum in Houston.
+The system was closed in 1964 due to its diminishing novelty and increasing maintenance requirements, and was replaced by the Swiss Sky Ride.
+The track was dismantled and the vehicle was scheduled to be retired to the Goodell Monorail Museum in Houston.
 Several years later, however, the monorail vehicle was found in a salvage yard.
-It was later purchased and moved to the town of Wills Point, Texas, and converted to a residence, where it remains today.
+It was purchased and moved to the town of Wills Point, Texas, where it remains today, having been converted to a residence.